mbrubeck/agate/README.md

 agate 0.0.0.0:1965 path/to/content/ cert.pem key.rsa
 ```

 When a client requests the URL `gemini://example.com/foo/bar`, Agate will respond with the file at `path/to/content/foo/bar`.
-If there is a directory at that path, Agate will look for a file named `index.gemini` inside that directory.
+If there is a directory at that path, Agate will look for a file named `index.gmi` inside that directory.

 [Gemini]: https://gemini.circumlunar.space/
 [Rust]: https://www.rust-lang.org/